 Dry milling is the final stage green coffee goes through before it is sold and shipped to the roaster.
 This stage coincides with the work done at the wet mill.
 In fact, the coffee is immediately dried at a wet mill to prevent spoilage.
-The beans are directly placed onto large beds that are fully open to sunshine.
+The beans are directly placed onto large beds that are fully exposed to sunshine.

 In the final sorting stage, the coffee is first processed using a gravity machine to further sort the beans by weight while removing any debris.
 Traditionally, beans are hand-sorted, providing additional employment opportunities at origin.